dgroomes/react-playground/esbuild/README.md

 General clean ups, todos and things I wish to implement for this project:

+* [x] DONE Add a component library to make the example more interesting and really exercise the bundler and showcase the experience.
+  I think I'll add Ant Design, I like look of it and it's extremely popular (by stars at least).
 * [ ] Consider figuring out source maps